 Arriving into Cairo you will be met and transferred to our hotel.
 This afternoon we begin with the first of many highlights – viewing the Pyramids and Sphinx.
-Welcome get-together lunch.
+Welcome get-together and briefing.
 (L)

 Over the next days we intersperse ancient sites – mosques, pyramids, and tombs with museums, the fascinating Old Quarter, weaving centres and more.

 The ruins of Memphis and nearby Sakkara and the Step Pyramid, Heb Sed court and some of the magnificent Old Kingdom tombs.